tangentsoft/pidp8i/README.md

     $ systemctl --user restart pidp8i
     $ systemctl --user status pidp8i

+These commands are long, so we have extended the `pidp8i` command to run those commands for you when you pass it arguments:

+    $ pidp8i start
+    $ pidp8i stop
+    $ pidp8i restart
+    $ pidp8i status -l

+If you run it without arguments, it attaches to the GNU screen(1) session, just as before.

+The last command above shows that *all* arguments are passed to `systemctl`, not just the first, so you can pass flags and such.

-The service is set to start at boot, as before.
+The service is still set to start at boot, just as before.

 To disable the service so you can run something else against the PiDP-8/I front panel hardware instead, such as Deeper Thought 2: